spaze/phpstan-disallowed-calls/README.md

 ### Custom rules

-There are five different disallowed types (and configuration keys) that can be disallowed:
+There are several different types (and configuration keys) that can be disallowed:

 1. `disallowedMethodCalls` - for detecting `$object->method()` calls
 2. `disallowedStaticCalls` - for static calls `Class::method()`